 Functional Neurology, as defined by the American College of Functional Neurology, is "a health care specialty focused on the assessment, quantification, and rehabilitation (or treatment) of the human nervous system, utilizing sensory and cognitive-based therapies, to promote neurological plasticity, integrity, and functional optimization."

-In the late 1980s, the field of chiropractic neurology gained traction as a specialty in chiropractic.
-Carrick founded an institution called the Carrick Institute, which was solely dedicated to providing education and training chiropractors in neurology to help patients with brain and nervous system disorders.
+In the late 1980s, chiropractic neurology gained traction as a specialty in chiropractic.
+Carrick founded the Carrick Institute, which was solely dedicated to educating and training chiropractors in neurology to help patients with brain and nervous system disorders.
 Chiropractic Neurology became regulated by the American Chiropractic Neurology Board (ACNB), an autonomous regulatory body supported by the American Chiropractic Association.
-Chiropractic neurology officially became recognized by the ACA and the Federation of Chiropractic Licensing Boards in 1998, allowing a chiropractor certified by the ACNB to call themselves a chiropractic neurologist.
+Chiropractic neurology officially became recognized by the ACA and the Federation of Chiropractic Licensing Boards in 1998, allowing a chiropractor certified by the ACNB to call themselves chiropractic neurologists.

 The field continued to grow within the chiropractic profession, and other manual therapists began to take notice of the attention that chiropractic neurology was attracting.
-It began to draw interest from providers from many different backgrounds, including physical therapy, occupational therapy, optometry, medicine, naturopathy, acupuncture, veterinary medicine, kinesiology, and more.
-These practitioners recognized the potential of physical medicine had to impact the nervous system in humans and even in animals.
+It drew interest from providers from many different backgrounds, including physical therapy, occupational therapy, optometry, medicine, naturopathy, acupuncture, veterinary medicine, kinesiology, and more.
+These practitioners recognized the potential of physical medicine to impact the nervous system in humans and animals.

-In the early 1990s, biochemist Jeffery Bland, Ph.D., FACN, FACB introduced the concept of functional medicine to the world.
-The term functional in the context of medicine differs from traditional medicine in several ways, but most significantly in its objective.
+In the early 1990s, biochemist Jeffery Bland, Ph.D., FACN, FACB, introduced the concept of functional medicine to the world.
+The term functional in medicine differs from traditional medicine in several ways, but most significantly in its objective.
 Conventional neurology aims to identify and treat symptoms and diseases of the brain and nervous system.
-Disease, as Jeffery Bland so eloquently stated in his 2017 publication in the journal Integrated Medicine, "is an endpoint, while function is a process."
+Jeffery Bland so eloquently stated in his 2017 publication in the journal Integrated Medicine, "disease is an endpoint, while function is a process."
 Functional medicine and functional neurology are less concerned with treating symptoms, arriving at a diagnosis, or naming a neurological disease and are more focused on understanding the multi-factorial, complex, and dynamic processes contributing to symptoms, disease, and dysfunction and intervening to halt or alter those processes before the endpoint of disease is reached.

-The core concepts in functional neurology, share commonality with those of the functional medicine model, just more specifically applied to the brain and the central nervous system.
+The core concepts in functional neurology share commonality with those of functional medicine and other alternative care models, just more specifically applied to the brain and the central nervous system.
 With the growing number of non-chiropractic providers becoming interested in chiropractic neurology, in 2008, the American College of Functional Neurology was formed to become an independent certification agency for what had become the multi-discipline healthcare specialty of functional neurology.

 On this topic, I had an 8-year-old savant patient on the autism spectrum in 2009 that explained the relationship between traditional and functional medicine in the most brilliantly simple way I have heard anyone do to date.
 He said, "Dr. Antonucci, understanding the values and the differences between traditional and functional medicine is relatively simple.
 Traditional medicine saves peoples' lives, while functional medicine gives people their lives back."

 Technically the term functional neurologist is not given or supported by any regulatory or authoritative body.
-Healthcare providers that have completed the 2 years of coursework in functional neurology mandated by the American College of Functional Neurology and have passed the board examinations to earn credentials, often refer to themselves as functional neurologists to identify their specialty training.
+Healthcare providers that have completed the two years of coursework in functional neurology mandated by the American College of Functional Neurology and have passed the board examinations to earn credentials often refer to themselves as functional neurologists to identify their specialty training.

-Functional neurology, as a diagnostic and treatment paradigm, has been able to restore and transform the lives of millions of patients with many different symptoms, diagnoses, neurological diseases/neurological conditions, and even patients just seeking better brain health since its inception 1978.
+As a diagnostic and treatment paradigm, functional neurology has been able to restore and transform the lives of millions of patients with many different symptoms, diagnoses, neurological diseases/neurological conditions, and even patients just seeking better brain health since its inception in 1978.